BenWolfaardt/Tuts-Web_Dev-JS/README.md

 # (Tuts) Web Development - JavaScript

-This repository contains various tutorials that I have worked through in order to increase my skills in the web development field, with a particular focus on `JavaScript` such as to improve my general knowledge and become more aquanted with JavaScript as well as to learn how to implement cool features for my personal website: [benwolfaardt.com](https://benwolfaardt.com) (comming soon!)
+This repository contains various tutorials that I have worked through in order to increase my skills in the web development field, with a particular focus on `JavaScript` such as to improve my general knowledge and become more aquanted with JavaScript as well as to learn how to implement cool features for my personal website: [BenWolfaardt.com](http://benwolfaardt.com) (visit now!)

 As not to ocupy too many repositories with "tutorials" I've decided to group them into a single repository by making use of the `git`'s *`orphan`* command - allowing you to have independent branches with their own independant `git` history.